 SMILE.
 YOU’VE LANDED IN BOLIVIA.

 Bolivia is the truest South American country— an estimated 55% of its population claims indigenous lineage.
 This proud cultural heritage extends back thousands of years, with Bolivian territory once serving as home to great civilizations such as the Tiwanaku and Tawantinsuyu.
 Today, Bolivia boasts some of the finest archeological sites and museums on the continent.
-Visitors can explore mountaintop fortresses, examine pre-Inca pyramids, and inspect lakeside temples.
+Here, visitors can explore mountaintop fortresses, admire pre-Inca pyramids, and discover lakeside temples.

 CURRENCY BOLIVIAN BOLIVIANO